uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {glossary-definition term="alphabet" definition="In formal languages, a list of characters that may occur in a language, or more generally, a list of all possible inputs that might happen."}
 To keep things precise, we'll define two further technical terms.
-One is the {glossary-link term="alphabet" reference-text="Formal languages"}alphabet{glossary-link end},
+One is the
+{glossary-link term="alphabet" reference-text="Formal languages"}alphabet{glossary-link end},
 which is just a list of all possible inputs that might happen.
 In the last couple of examples the alphabet has consisted of the two letters "a" and "b", but for an FSA that is processing text typed into a computer, the alphabet will have to include every letter on the keyboard.

 {glossary-definition term="transition" definition="In a finite state machine, the links between the states."}
 {glossary-definition term="string" definition="A sequence of characters."}
-{glossary-definition term="language" definition="In formal languages, it's the set of all strings that the language accepts (i.e. that are correct)."}
+{glossary-definition term="language" definition="In formal languages, it's the set of all strings that the language accepts i.e. that are correct."}
 The connections between states are called {glossary-link term="transition" reference-text="Formal languages"}transitions{glossary-link end}, since they are about changing state.
 The sequence of characters that we input into the FSA is often called a {glossary-link term="string" reference-text="Formal languages"}string{glossary-link end}, (it's just a string of letters), and the set of all strings that can be accepted by a particular FSA is called its {glossary-link term="language" reference-text="Formal languages"}language{glossary-link end}.